Please bless me so I may succeed in my business. I want to make a lot of money but not for me! I want to build wealth to help other people.

 No matter what you undertake, if you want to succeed, you have to acquire the most fundamental ingredient of success and that is: purity of intention.
 If your intention is pure, you will gain determination and inner strength naturally.
 The universe will align other resources for you, you will taste success.
 By purity of intention, I’m not at all alluding to any notion of nobility or morality.
 Principles of morality differ from culture to culture.
 When I say pure intention, I’m not referring to any religious or moral values.
 Those virtues are needed for different reasons.
 In the current context, by purity of intention, I simply mean that you be true to your cause, that you are honest with yourself.

 For example, if a medical student is aspiring to become a doctor, purity of intention requires that his/her sole focus is on learning as much as they can and passing the exam with the best score they can.
 The moment you start talking about treating the poor as your primary intention, you are no longer true to yourself.
 Unless that is your real motivation (which is quite possible, though rare) and you actually start living in a village to provide medical aid.

 An old church was badly in need of repairs.
 The cost of renovation was estimated at $100,000 but no one showed much inclination to participate in the project.
-At the conclusion of the Sunday Mass, the pastor announced to a hall full of members, “I’ve a good news and a bad news.
-Which one do you want first?”
+At the conclusion of Sunday Mass, the pastor announced to a hall full of members, “I’ve got good news and bad news.
+Which do you want first?”

 “We could do with some good news!” the majority said.